wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-linux-agents.rst

 Install the Linux Wazuh agents
 ==============================

-Use the following procedure separately on your Linux Agent and Elastic Server instances to register and connect them to the Wazuh manager.
+Use the following procedure separately on your Linux Agent and Elastic Server instances to install, register and configure them to connect to the Wazuh manager.

 Log in and sudo to root
 -----------------------